Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging sensor fusion

 \subsection{PRNR ambiguity}

 As part of the ranging processing, the PRNR needs to be steadily unwrapped: due to the finite PRN code length, the PRNR jumps back to \SI{0}{\kilo\m} when crossing \SI{400}{\kilo\m} and vice versa (see upper plot in \cref{fig:PRNR-Unwrapping}).
-These jumps are unphysical but easy to track and to remove.
+These jumps are unphysical but easy to identify and to remove.
 Apart from that, the PRNR ambiguities need to be crosschecked regularly.
 For that purpose we propose two independent methods below.
-The combination of PRNR and GOR enables an identification of the PRNR ambiguity integers $a^{\text{prn}}_{ij}$:
+GOR represents an unambiguous pseudorange observa\-ble.
+Hence, the combination of PRNR and GOR enables an identification of the PRNR ambiguity integers $a^{\text{prn}}_{ij}$:

 \SI{400}{\kilo\m} is the value we assumed for the PRN code length.
 However, this procedure only succeeds if $\vert N^{\text{gor}}_{ij} \vert$ does not exceed the PRN code's half length, i.e., \SI{200}{\kilo\m}.
-Otherwise, a wrong value for the associated PRN ambiguity integer is selected resulting in an estimation error of \SI{400}{\kilo\m} in the corresponding link.
-Note that $\text{GOR}_{ij}^t(t)$ and $\text{PRNR}_{ij}^{\hat{\tau}_{i}}(\tau)$ are sampled according to different time frames, but this desynchronization is negligible considering the low accuracy that needs to be reached here (see \cref{sec:GOR}).
+Other\-wise, a wrong value for the associated PRN ambiguity integer is selected resulting in an estimation error of \SI{400}{\kilo\m} in the corresponding link.
+Note that $\text{GOR}_{ij}^t(t)$ and $\text{PRNR}_{ij}^{\hat{\tau}_{i}}(\tau)$ are sampled according to different time frames, but this desynchronization is negligible considering the low accuracy required here (see \cref{sec:GOR}).
 TDIR constitutes an unambiguous pseudorange observable too.
-It can be applied as an independent crosscheck of the PRNR ambiguities.
+Hence, it can be applied as an independent crosscheck of the PRNR ambiguities.
 We linearly detrend the ISI, RFI, and TMI beatnotes.
-We then form the first-generation TDI Michelson variables (see \cref{eq:TDI-Michelson-1}) assuming constant delays.
+We then form the first-generation TDI Michelson variables (see \cref{eq:TDI-Michelson-1}) assuming a constant model for the delays.
+The pseudo\-ranges are actually drifting by \si{10} to \SI{100}{\m \s \tothe{-1}} mainly due to differen\-tial USO frequency offsets (see central plot in \cref{fig:PRNR-Unwrapping}).
+Therefore, we choose a short integration time (we use \SI{150}{\s}), otherwise the constant delay model is not sufficient.
+We use the GOR estimates from above as initial delay values in the TDIR estimator.
+The TDIR estimator then estimates the six pseudoranges as constants, which can be used to resolve the PRNR ambiguity integers:

 It is not necessary to apply second-generation TDI, the first-generation already accomplishes the task (see \cref{Sim-PRN-ambiguity-resolution}).
-The pseudoranges are actually drifting by \si{10} to \SI{100}{\m \s \tothe{-1}} mainly due to differen\-tial USO frequency offsets (see central plot in \cref{fig:PRNR-Unwrapping}).
-Therefore, we choose a short integration time (we use \SI{150}{\s}), otherwise the constant delay model is not sufficient.
-We use the GOR for the initial delay values of the TDIR estimator.
-The TDIR pseudorange estimates can then be used to crosscheck the PRNR ambiguity integers: